Age needs one voice. Now it has:

 Winter Fuel Payments are paid to most pensioner households to help with the cost of fuel.

-Local Welfare Provision is help that you may be able to get from your local council if you’ve faced an emergency or a disaster, such as a fire or a flood, or you have essential expenses to cover.
+Assistance from your local council may be available if you’ve faced an emergency or a disaster, such as a fire or a flood, or you have essential expenses to cover.
 The help may not necessarily be financial, and the schemes vary from one area to another.

 Charities and benevolent funds may be able to help you out if you’re unable to get help from elsewhere.
 Grants from charities range from small amounts for food vouchers, to large amounts for buying domestic goods like washing machines and cookers.